mrsixw/git-statistics/README.md

-# git-diff-change-counter
+# git-statistics
-Simple script to try and figure out number of lines changes and files changed from a git diff
+Flask webapp to display statistics on branches in a git repo